 If you are from outside of Europe, you have probably never heard about this tiny country.
 And for sure, you wouldn’t be able to point it on the map, right?

-Not to mention, that you know the top attractions in Malta and definitely don’t have this European island on your travel bucket list – and that’s a huge mistake!
+Not to mention, that you know the top points of interest in Malta and definitely don’t have this European island on your travel bucket list – and that’s a huge mistake!
 There are many interesting things to do in Malta, and as the country is very small, it’s a perfect destination for a 4-5 days trip.

 Malta, the EU’s smallest member state and one of the smallest countries in the world, is located just in the middle of the Mediterranean.
 And only 93km from the south of Italy – you can even take a ferry from Sicily to Malta!
 The country consists of three islands: Malta, Gozo and Comino – it’s worth to visit all of them 🙂

 Before we went to the island, we created a list of best things to do in Malta.
 But as you will learn, we haven’t managed to see all of them.
 Malta is a great winter destination, but sometimes the weather wins and you can’t do anything about that 😉

 1. Fly to Luqa, Malta